-The Red River Valley in North Dakota is in need of a reliable, high quality water supply.
-Without a supplemental water supply during times of drought, there would not be enough water to meet the valley’s drinking needs.
-For this reason, Garrison Diversion is moving forward with the Red River Valley Water Supply Project.
-The project would use the McClusky Canal and a buried pipeline to convey treated Missouri River water to Lake Ashtabula, where the water would be released down the Sheyenne River when needed by water systems in the valley.
+Central and eastern North Dakota are in need of a reliable, high quality water supply.
+Without a supplemental water supply during times of water scarcity, there would not be enough water to meet the needs of water users in central North Dakota and the Red River Valley.
+For this reason, Garrison Diversion and the Lake Agassiz Water Authority are moving forward with the Red River Valley Water Supply Project (RRVWSP).

 Authorized by the Dakota Water Resources Act

-The Dakota Water Resources Act (DWRA) of 2000 authorized the Red River Valley Water Supply Project (RRVWSP) in order to provide a reliable supply of quality drinking water for the Red River Valley.
+The Dakota Water Resources Act (DWRA) of 2000 authorized the RRVWSP in order to provide a reliable supply of quality drinking water for the Red River Valley.
 The need for the project arose from the drought-prone Red River.
 Studies show a severe drought, similar to that of the 1930s, will likely repeat by the year 2050.
 If this were the case, water supplies in the Red River Valley would be insufficient.
 For this reason, the RRVWSP was proposed.
 The DWRA also mandated the preparation of an Environmental Impact Statement (EIS) with joint leadership between the federal government and the State of North Dakota.
 Garrison Diversion was designated by the governor to represent the State of North Dakota in the RRVWSP.

 View the Red River Valley Memorandum of Understanding between the Bureau of Reclamation and the Garrison Diversion Conservancy District.